Abandoned & Little-Known Airfields:

 (according to an article by Linda Burdette in the 1/06 issue of the VAHS Virginia Eagles newsletter).

-At some point afterward, the owner of the airport & his wife were killed in an airplane crash,
+At some point afterward, the owner of the airport & his wife were killed in an airplane crash, and the airport closed soon afterward.

 Springfield Airport was evidently closed by 1951,

-as the remarks in the Aerodromes table on 1951 Washington Sectional Chart (courtesy of Mike Keefe) said "Closed indefinitely."
+as the remarks in the Aerodromes table on the 1951 Washington Sectional Chart (courtesy of Mike Keefe) said "Closed indefinitely."

-developers purchased the land & built a large residential subdivision, Springfield Estates."
+According to the book "Virginia Airports", "As in so many other cases, developers purchased the land & built a large residential subdivision, Springfield Estates."

 Springfield was a short-lived airport, apparently lasting no more than 7 years.

-directly adjacent to the paths of both the Washington Beltway & Interstate 95,
+It was obviously doomed by its location, directly adjacent to the paths of both the Washington Beltway & Interstate 95, which were constructed in the 1950s.

-A 1962 aerial photo showed houses covering the site,
+A 1960 aerial photo showed houses covering the site, with not a trace remaining of Springfield Airport.

 adjacent to the infamous "mixing bowl" - the intersection of the Washington Beltway & Interstate 95.